 If you’re looking for a VPN for streaming, there’s probably one thing on your mind: speed.
-That’s what you need to make sure you can watch films and TV from anywhere in the world in crisp HD - or even 4K - without worrying about artifacting or pixelation.
+That’s what you need to make sure you can watch films and TV from anywhere in the world in crisp HD - or even 4K - without worrying about intollerable buffering.

 Beyond that, you’ll want reliability so that the connection doesn’t drop just at the moment of the big plot twist, a wide range of server locations to make sure you can access all the content you want, and quick server updates to try and keep up with Netflix and other platforms' attempts to limit access from abroad.

 A wide range of supported devices will also help, as you’ll probably want to watch from your laptop, phone, games console, streaming stick, or something else we haven’t thought of.
-Also keep an eye out for specific streaming modes which are optimised for the best possible performance.
+Some services offer specific streaming modes which basically select the most appropriate server for you.

 Currently sitting at the top of our overall VPN chart, NordVPN is also our top choice for streaming thanks to a high server count, steady speeds, and wide device support.

-Based in Panama, NordVPN is also great from a privacy perspective, even if that isn't the biggest concern for streaming, but it also offers impressive speeds, good customer support, and a very user-friendly interface.
+Based in Panama, NordVPN is also great from a privacy perspective, even if that isn't the biggest concern for streaming, but it also offers impressive speeds (thanks to Wireguard), good customer support, and a very user-friendly interface.

-All you need is a NordVPN account, which is available for as little as US$2.75/£2 per month if you commit to three years.
+All you need is a NordVPN account, which is available for as little as £2.68/$3.49 per month at the time of writing.

-ExpressVPN is another great VPN for streaming thanks to its combination of simple setup, speedy servers, and broad coverage - though it's not the cheapest VPN around.
+ExpressVPN is another great VPN for streaming thanks to its combination of simple setup, speedy servers, and broad coverage.

-You can install ExpressVPN on a range of devices, including a browser extension or even directly into your router to cover all of your internet access in one go.
+You can install ExpressVPN on a range of devices, including Amazon Fire TV, or even directly onto a router to cover all of your internet access in one go.

 The price is the only downside, as you'll pay a little bit more per month than with some rivals.
-Luckily we currently have an exclusive offer for a reduced rate of $6.67/£4.83 per month if you sign up for 15 months, and there are six month or one month options available too.
+Luckily we have a special offer to get 15 months for the price of 12.

-CyberGhost is a great low-cost, easy-to-use VPN with one great feature for new users: a dedicated streaming mode that automatically gives you the ideal settings for accessing your streaming service of choice.
+CyberGhost is one of the services that has the dedicated streaming mode we mentioned at the top, which automatically gives you the ideal connection for accessing your streaming service of choice.

-The 'Unblock Streaming' mode lets you pick the exact service you want to use (BBC iPlayer, for example) and then chooses a server to suit you, factoring in both location and speed to give you the best odds of a working connection.
-Alternatively, you can manually choose from more than 1300 servers across 58 countries, and that's growing rapidly.
+The 'Unblock Streaming' mode lets you pick the exact service you want to use (HBO Now, for example) and then chooses a server to suit.
+Alternatively, you can manually choose from more than 6,000 servers across 90+ countries, and those numbers are constantly growing.